mathesar-foundation/mathesar-wiki/design/process/review-guidelines.md

   - an expected timeline for the review, if any.
 - Be sure to include the specific feedback you are seeking.
 - Assign the required reviewers by their GitHub username.
+  - Choose reviewers from the Design Review Team section above.
-  - Always request a review from the Mathesar members with Product or Design roles (see [Team](/team) for handles.
-From the engineering roles, assign both a frontend and backend engineer and rotate the person assigned for subsequent reviews.
+  - Always request a review from all Mathesar members with Product or Design roles (see [Team](/team) for handles.
+From the engineering roles, assign both a frontend and backend engineer.
+If there are multiple engineers with a role, rotate the person assigned for subsequent reviews.
 - Please post the GitHub PR link to `#design-review:matrix.mathesar.org`.
 - If the reviewers request changes or have questions, please make the changes and re-request the review.
 - Once everyone has had a chance to review (or the timeline expires) and you're satisfied with the feedback, update the spec and ensure that it all fits together nicely.